ALM VIEWER

 Equipment for collecting images

-Acquisition gateway computer equipment and depictions-therraces are tools used to acquire imagery.
+Acquisition gateway computer equipment and depictions-terraces are tools used to acquire imagery.
 Magnetic resonance imaging, computed tomography, PET, X-ray angiography, echocardiography, and other techniques are examples of image methods.
 The Acquisition Gateway PC is used to interface with the Picture Archiving and Communication System (PACS) server in this kind of fraud.
 The most important roles to use procurement port computers are to obtain images from imaging, convert the format to images from the manufacturer’s specification to the PACS standard format, called DICOM, and to perform some preaching features such as removing background and orientation to demonstrate any data pre -pre-processing functions.

 There are two general ways to buy movies, photos, and digital procurement and digitalization.
 Digitization of regular films is an important way to convert radiological projections (movies) to digital images, as computers can only process digital images.
 Digitalizers such as laser scanners and charging units (CCD) can be used to achieve this image or film.
 The second method of image collection is the business of direct digital images, which can be done by using the time-developed X-Care equipment within the PACS System framework.